Dead Rising 2: Off the Record

 Parents Need to Know

-Parents need to know Dead Rising 2: Off The Record is an incredibly violent and gory adventure game.
-It is not for kids, tweens, or teens because of its frequent and excessive violence, blood, and gore.
-Gamers can rip apart enemies, blow them to bits, dismember and decapitate them, beat them to a pulp with blunt objects, and run over them in vehicles.
-The game also has some profanity, sexual imagery, and references to alcohol.
+Parents need to know that Dead Rising 2: Off the Record is a violent adventure game.
+It has frequent and excessive violence, blood, and gore.
+Gamers can rip apart enemies, blow them to bits, dismember and decapitate them, beat them to a pulp with blunt objects and run over them in vehicles.
+The game also has some profanity, sexual imagery and references to alcohol.
+The updated “remastered” version released in 2016 adds high-definition graphics and additional content.

 What's it about?

-What would happen if Frank West –- the photojournalist star from the original Dead Rising -- replaced motorcycle star Chuck Greene in Dead Rising 2?
-You can find out firsthand in DEAD RISING 2: OFF THE RECORD, a kind of "director's cut" of last year's campy action game that swaps the new protagonist with the old, and adds new story elements, enemies, and weapons to the gory gameplay.
+What would happen if Frank West -- the photojournalist star from the original Dead Rising -- replaced motorcycle star Chuck Greene in Dead Rising 2?
+You can find out firsthand in DEAD RISING 2: OFF THE RECORD, a "director's cut" of 2006's campy action game that swaps the new protagonist with the old, and adds new story elements, enemies, and weapons to the gory gameplay.
 This remix once again drops you into the Las Vegas-like Fortune City, currently plagued by a zombie outbreak, and leaves you to fend for yourself.
-And with Frank's return comes his trusty camera to earn prestige points for taking gruesome images of the carnage.
-But yes, there are also those combo items used to create insane weapons of mass dismemberment, such as fusing a vacuum cleaner and saw blades that sucks zombies in and chops them to bloody bits.
-New Psychopath bosses are even harder to take down this time around.
+With Frank's return comes his trusty camera to earn prestige points for taking gruesome images of the carnage.
+There are also combo items used to create insane weapons of mass dismemberment, such as fusing a vacuum cleaner and saw blades that sucks zombies in and chops them to bloody bits.
+New psychopath bosses are even harder to take down this time around.
+Capcom rereleased this game in 2016 for new platforms – PlayStation 4, Xbox One, and Windows PCs – with updated graphics (now sporting 1080p HD resolution), 60 frames per second gameplay for faster and smoother motion (even during scenes with many zombies onscreen at the same time), all previously-released downloadable content (DLC) costumes, the option to digitally download the game, and a reduced price of $19.99.

 Is it any good?